israelpablo/DatoMasivos/Final-project/README.md

 ```
 val Array(training, test) = dataIndexed.randomSplit(Array(0.7, 0.3))
 ```
-we creat the Decision Tree object.
+we create the Decision Tree object.
 ```
 val decisionTree = new DecisionTreeClassifier().setLabelCol("indexedLabel").setFeaturesCol("indexedFeatures")
 ```
-we creat the Index to String object.
+we create the Index to String object.
 ```
 val labelConverter = new IndexToString().setInputCol("prediction").setOutputCol("predictedLabel").setLabels(labelIndexer.labels)
 ```
-we creating the pipeline with the objects created before.
+we created the pipeline with the objects created before.
 ```
 val pipeline = new Pipeline().setStages(Array(labelIndexer, featureIndexer, decisionTree, labelConverter))
 ```
-we need fitting the model with training data.
+We need to fit the model with training data.
 ```
 val model = pipeline.fit(training)
 ```
-we making the predictions transforming the testData.
+we make the predictions transforming the testData.
 ```
 val predictions = model.transform(test)
 ```
-we need Creati the evaluator.
+We need Create an evaluator.
 ```
 val evaluator = new MulticlassClassificationEvaluator().setLabelCol("indexedLabel").setPredictionCol("prediction").setMetricName("accuracy")
 ```
-now is necessary add the Accuracy.
+Now it is necessary to add the Accuracy.
 ```
 val accuracy = evaluator.evaluate(predictions)
 ```